-Prospects must be signed within two years of being drafted by a club.
-If a player is unsigned, he may re-enter the draft or become an unrestricted free agent, depending on eligibility.
+Prospects must be signed within two years of being drafted by an NHL club.
+If a prospect remains unsigned past the deadline, he may re-enter the NHL Draft or become an Unrestricted Free Agent, depending on eligibility.